The first human trials of this experimental, cancer-killing drug could change everything

 The purpose of a Phase I trial is not to treat, much less cure.
 The goal is to find the highest dose of a drug that is safe and tolerable.
 For patients with the most severe disease, a Phase I trial can be the last hope.

-“It’s a nod to how toxic cancer drugs are,” said Takigiku, “that you can only do the Phase I in patients who are, in effect, terminal.
+“It’s a nod to how toxic cancer drugs are,” Takigiku says, “that you can only do the Phase I in patients who are, in effect, terminal.
 Yet you want them to be healthy enough so that you don’t have to wonder too much about the side effects.
 Is it the drug, or the disease, or something else?”

 Bexion, like many small pharmaceutical firms, could not run the Phase I trial on its own.
-So the company contracted with the medical consultancy CTI, founded in Blue Ash, which specializes in trials for drugs to treat rare diseases.
+So the company contracted with edical consultancy CTI, founded in Blue Ash, Ohio, which specializes in trials for drugs to treat rare diseases.

 CTI Chairman Timothy Schroeder told a June 19 breakfast of the Northern Kentucky Chamber of Commerce that his company is so bullish on BXQ-350 that when the time came to shop for a new corporate home, Bexion was a big reason CTI crossed the Ohio River for Covington.